Contact lenses are designed to be worn

 Daily lenses should be discarded at the end of

 one day’s wear, and are the healthiest option for contact lenses.
-You
+You will

-occasional wear or when travelling.
+or when travelling.

 Bi-weekly lenses offer a compromise between daily